-You are cordially invited to attend the 2023 Annual Meeting of Stockholders (the "Annual Meeting") of SuRo Capital Corp. (the "Company") to be held on May 31, 2023 at 9:00 a.m., Eastern Time, at the office of Eversheds Sutherland (US) LLP, The Grace Building, 1114 Sixth Avenue, 40th Floor, New York, New York 10036.
+You are cordially invited to attend the 2024 Annual Meeting of Stockholders (the "Annual Meeting") of SuRo Capital Corp. (the "Company") to be held on June 5, 2024 at 9:00 a.m., Eastern Time, at the office of Eversheds Sutherland (US) LLP, The Grace Building, 1114 Sixth Avenue, 40th Floor, New York, New York 10036.

 The notice of annual meeting and the proxy statement (the "Proxy Statement") accompanying this letter provide an outline of the business to be conducted at the Annual Meeting.
-At the Annual Meeting, you will be asked to: (i) re-elect two members of the board of directors of the Company (the "Board"), each of whom will serve for a term of three years and until their respective successors are duly elected and qualified; (ii) provide an advisory vote on executive compensation; (iii) ratify the selection of Marcum LLP to serve as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2023; and (iv) transact such other business as may properly come before the Annual Meeting or any postponement or adjournment thereof.
-Details of the business to be conducted at the Annual Meeting are set forth in the accompanying Notice of 2023 Annual Meeting of Stockholders and Proxy Statement.
+At the Annual Meeting, you will be asked to: (i) re-elect one member of the board of directors of the Company (the "Board"), who will serve for a term of three years and until his successor is duly elected and qualified; (ii) provide an advisory vote on executive compensation; (iii) ratify the selection of Marcum LLP to serve as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2024; and (iv) transact such other business as may properly come before the Annual Meeting or any postponement or adjournment thereof.
+Details of the business to be conducted at the Annual Meeting are set forth in the accompanying Notice of 2024 Annual Meeting of Stockholders and Proxy Statement.